If writing marketing emails fills you with dread, then you are not alone.

 FOMO is real, and that is particularly true in the digital space.

 People don’t want to miss out, particularly on a good deal, and so providing some kind of deadline can be a really valuable tool.
-One study even found that creating urgency in an email subject line can improve your open rate by 22%.

 Let’s take a look at some examples from real companies: